AdobeDocs/experience-manager-cloud-service.zh-Hant/help/edge/docs/forms/overview.md

 >[!TAB AEM Authoring]

-AEM Authoring unlocks additional capabilities beyond the document-based authoring, empowering you to build more complex and interactive forms.
-In additon to the features of Document-based authoring, AEM authoring offers the following additional features:
+AEM Authoring unlocks additional capabilities beyond the Document-based Authoring , empowering you to build more complex and interactive forms.
+In additon to the features of Document-based Authoring , AEM authoring offers the following additional features:

 * Advanced Rules: Define logic-based actions within your forms.
 You can use rules to conditionally show or hide form sections, pre-populate fields based on user input, and perform various validations to ensure data integrity.